GuestAGuy/Console-Network-Traffic-Analyzer/README.md

 ## Overview

-This project is a **Work in Progress** network traffic analyzer written in C++.
+This project is a **Work in Progress** console based network traffic analyzer written in C++.
 The tool is designed to capture and analyze network traffic on specified network interfaces, with options for filtering, logging, and duration-based capture.

 ## Features